Freight Factoring: A Complete Guide for Trucking Companies

 A financial product that provides quick (usually same-day or next-day) funding for fulfilled trucking invoices, more formally known as accounts receivable financing.

-But if factoring isn’t a loan, how does the money move?
 What factoring companies do, essentially, is buy your invoices.
 They pay a bit less than the value of the invoice, but you get paid immediately, without headaches.
-Later, the factoring company collects the invoice’s full amount from your customer, the shipper or broker.
+Later, the factoring company collects the invoice’s full amount from your customer (the shipper or broker).

 Freight Factoring As An Outsourced Back-Office Solution